Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

 Single-dash options are always single characters, and they can be chained together, e.g., `ls -asr`.

-Douple-dash options are longer strings, usually in "plain English", and have to be listed separately, e.g., `ls --all --size --reverse`.
+Double-dash options are longer strings, usually in "plain English", and have to be listed separately, e.g., `ls --all --size --reverse`.

 Some options have both forms, some have one or the other.
 Single-dash options are the original approach from the early days of Unix, but restricts the number of options that can be defined, so double-dash was developed to allow for limitless options.